 - People involved with sample collection, processing, analysis and/or submission

-- Full names and definitions (spell out abbreviated words) of column headings for tabular data
+- Variable list, including full names and definitions (spell out abbreviated words) of column headings for tabular data

 - Units of measurement